 When your lawn is dry, pick up leaves, twigs and other debris.
 Doing so when the ground is wet can damage new grass.
 This is also a good time to put away any children’s toys or other odds and ends that are sitting on the lawn, before they can cause dead spots in the grass.

 If you’re in a new home, or just want to see what can be done to improve the condition of your soil, the Sedgwick County Extension office can do a soil test.
 It takes about 2-3 weeks to get your results, which will include nutrient and pH levels, as well as suggestions for improving both.
 Knowing the make-up of your soil will allow you to adjust fertilization and watering to ideal levels.

 Test the Soil

 If you have warm-season grass, you can aerate your lawn in the early summer, during the peak growth period.
-Aeration for cool-season grasses is best in fall, but it can be done again in late spring if the ground is really compacted.
+Aeration for cool-season grasses is best in fall.
 Using a core or spike aerator to remove small plugs of dirt and grass will allow the roots to spread out and moisture, oxygen, and other nutrients to easily absorb into the soil.
 You can rent a mechanical aerator or use a manual one.

 Maintaining a healthy lawn does take a bit of time and effort, so if you don’t want to do all this yourself, let the professionals at Reddi Lawn Care take care of it for you.
 Call us today at 316-858-0736 to schedule your service.

 Resources found on our website are provided as general guidelines, and Reddi Industries does not assume any liability resulting from the provided information.